Umam27/Library-Management-System-in-C-/README.md

         - member variables : u (object of class).
         - member functions : calculateFine, clearFineAmount.

+* I have also used the concept of GOTO nesting to shift from interfaces

 #### Functions

 * requestBook : this function takes input - a user and a book and make changes in their variables as needed.